jsmolina/c-api-python/README.md

 c-api-python
 ============

-Provide some basic (working) examples of C binding, ... to a very simple iterative fibonacci function.
+basic (working) examples of C binding, ... to a very simple iterative fibonacci function.

+Sometimes the best way to speed up your code it's just to write some C code.